thkwznk/aseprite-scripts/ROADMAP.md

 - [Fix] Calculations in the initial version were using incorrect values
 - [Refactor] Use app.alert for the confirmation dialog
 - [Improvement] Try using linear RGB for distance calculations
+- [Improvement] Optimise how part of the image is taken from the source

 ## On-Screen Controls